mateuadsuara/car-pooling-challenge/README.md

    an optional `PORT` environment variable: `PORT=9091 ./docker-start-api`.
    If not specified, the `Dockerfile` defaults to port 9091.
 - `docker-stop-api` to stop all the API running containers
+- `docker-run-tests` to run the tests inside the previously built container.